Endpoint Services, MECM, Configure MECM Endpoint Protection

 campus_code-unit_identifier+email recipient description) and email address (or addresses separated by semicolon).

-There are a few ways to verify SCCM is managing the endpoint and SCEP\Windows Defender is managed and healthy.
+There are a few ways to verify the Endpoint Protection agent is managed and healthy.

 When viewing the attributes of an endpoint in the console, the lower center pane will reflect the endpoint protection status within the Summary tab.
 In addition, there will be tabs to show policy status as well.

-Here you see an endpoint that is managed but doesn’t yet have SCEP managed.
+Here you see an endpoint that is managed but doesn’t yet have the Endpoint Protection agent.

-Here you see an endpoint that is managed and SCEP is properly configured and managed.
+Here you see an endpoint that is managed and Endpoint Protection is properly configured and managed.

-Navigating to Monitoring→Endpoint Protection Status→System Center Endpoint Protection Status (for SCCM 2012 R2) or Monitoring→Security→Endpoint Protection Status→System Center Endpoint Protection Status (for SCCM Current Branch) will display a dashboard summary of endpoint protection status of all endpoints in the selected collection.
-Drill-down reports are available from this dashboard to investigate endpoints missing SCEP, in a failed state, or otherwise unhealthy or at-risk.
+Navigating to Monitoring→Security→Endpoint Protection Status→Microsoft Defender Status will display a dashboard summary of endpoint protection status of all endpoints in the selected collection.
+Drill-down reports are available from this dashboard to investigate endpoints missing Endpoint Protection, in a failed state, or otherwise unhealthy or at-risk.